LaMitaOne/JoltPhysics4Delphi/README.md

   Latest Changes:

+   v0.59:

+     Load now works with scenes including lot more objects.
+     We need give jolt little time after creating each object in its physical world, then it works fine.
+     Added Checkbox cbSpawnStatic for new spawned objects.

    v0.58:

      Scene Serialization (Save/Load): Implemented a custom, high-performance binary scene format (.d3dfm).
 Uses manual TFileStream and TWriter/TReader serialization to bypass VCL RTTI streaming crashes.
 Safely writes and restores object names, shape types, transforms (position, rotation, scale), colors, and physics properties.
 Still more to test but ...sometimes...works :D